 This isn’t meant to be an attack on competitions; nor is it supposed to be an attack on concertos.
 But I want to suggest that, as string players and aficionados of string playing, we might sometimes give concertos an undue significance in our appreciation of the art.

 For economical and logistical reasons, opportunities to perform concertos are rare at any level.
 This inevitably raises their apparent desirability.
 Consequently, as players we dream a great many dreams about them, hankering after the opportunity to play any concerto at all, even if it means playing a piece we don’t particularly like or connect with.
 It’s hard to imagine that your regular, everyday musician – myself as much as anyone else – would turn down an offer to perform a certain piece with an orchestra because they would rather play something else.
 But would a fine artist, expert in closely observed miniatures, go against the grain and choose to paint a mural?
-Would we, the viewers, expect him to?
-And more to the point, is he going to think that the mural is a greater medium of expression than his usual exquisite style?
+Would we, the viewers, expect them to?
+And more to the point, are they going to think that the mural is a greater medium of expression than their usual exquisite style?

 The comparison is merely illustrative, of course – painting is a solitary activity in a way that music is not always, and the creative choices open to the two types of artist are different.
 For instance, collaboration is a vital part of music making for the vast majority of musicians, and concertos offer the prospect of collaborating in a very particular way.
 Having said that, and leaving aside the question of just how creatively collaborative the concerto experience generally ends up being, it’s worth questioning our motives.
 How much is the desire to play concertos about collaboration, and how much is it about personal validation and trying to stand out from the crowd?